ae-dschorsaanjo/picilang/picilang.md

 Transliterated/foreign/loanwords are always capitalized.

 The stress is on either the first syllable or, in case of compound words, on the first syllable of the root word which you want to emphasize.
-To visually represent stress or emphasis, you can use an accute accent on the stressed syllable's vowel  (`a => á, i => í, o => ó`).
+To visually represent stress or emphasis, you can use an acute accent on the stressed syllable's vowel  (`a => á, i => í, o => ó`).

 ## Word structure